nevermille/rust-mailjet/README.md

 # Complex routes

-Those routes have parameters to append at the end of the URL like `/message` or `/send`.
+Those routes have parameters to append at the end of the URL or a JSON body like `/message` or `/send`.
 In this case, you need to build a request object before passing it to the function.
 You can find them in the `requests` module.

 ```rust
 use mailjet_api_wrapper::Mailjet;